AGRINFO AGRINFO logo

 Since 2022, EU Member States have reported several cases of non-compliance in citrus imports from Argentina, South Africa, Uruguay, and Zimbabwe due to the presence of CBS.
 Also, as there have been no citrus fruit imports to the EU from Brazil since the temporary measures were introduced, it is not possible to assess its compliance status.

-The EU therefore proposes to prolong the control measures on citrus fruits from these countries to ensure the phytosanitary risk for the EU is maintained at an acceptable level, and until further technical and scientific evaluations can be conducted.
+The EU has therefore extended the duration of control measures on citrus fruits from these countries to ensure the phytosanitary risk for the EU is maintained at an acceptable level, and until further technical and scientific evaluations can be conducted.

 Timeline